TOPICS IN MACROECONOMICS - 2022/3

 Module code: ECO3043

-The module mainly consists of two themes. i) The first theme develops a micro-founded dynamic macro-economy by combining agents and firms in a formal utility maximizing RBC framework.
-This will demonstrate the art of modern formal modelling in macroeconomics.
-Thinking in a structured framework and the importance of rigorous arguments will be highlighted. iii) The second theme focuses on economic growth.
+The module mainly consists of two themes. i) The first theme develops a micro-founded dynamic equilibrium model of the macro-economy by combining agents and firms that are forward-looking and rational.
+This allows students to understand the modern model of economic fluctuations that informs economists and policymakers.
+Thinking in a structured framework and the importance of rigorous arguments is highlighted and insights about fiscal and monetary policy are drawn. iii) The second theme focuses on economic growth.
 The aim is to survey the main models that are currently used to describe the determinants of economic growth.
 This includes both exogenous and endogenous growth models.

 KARANTOUNIAS Anastasios (Economics)